pairshaped/react-flux-demos/README.md

-# Intro to Flux Master branch of ReactFluxDemos.
+# Intro to Fluxxor branch of ReactFluxDemos.
 A simple Instagram Flux app.

 ---------------------